-30. The representative of Singapore shared these views.
+- 30. The representative of Singapore shared these views.
 In the light of the shortcoming of the present system itself, the focus should not be solely on new commitments; in fact other aspects of the negotiations should be set aside to deal with the present implementation problems encountered by Parties.
-He felt that if the problems created by different interpretations of the various provisions of the Agreement could be resolved and clarified, this would strengthen the business efficacy of the Agreement.

-31. The representative of the United States endorsed the comments made, stating that problems with the implementation of the Agreement deserved the same attention as the expansion of the Agreement.
+He felt that if the problems created by different interpretations of the various provisions of the Agreement could be resolved and clarified, this would strengthen the business efficacy of the Agreement. - 31.
+The representative of the United States endorsed the comments made, stating that problems with the implementation of the Agreement deserved the same attention as the expansion of the Agreement. - 32.
+The Committee took note of the statements made.